Benefits of Cotton Sleepwear for Kids During Summer

 When the school schedule is lighter, children tend to play more, run around and be more active during the day.
 After they go to sleep their bodies may need a while to get cool from all the activity.
 Throw in warm evenings and humid nights, and it's clear that summers can be a bit different.

 Initially, signs are typically small.
 A child who usually sleeps through the night wakes up 1-2 times.
 They get up from their bedding, ask for water, or appear to wiggle around the bed a lot, trying to be comfortable.
+These behaviours often tend to overheat and night sweating in children.
 Parents may not immediately connect these changes to summer discomfort because they happen gradually rather than all at once.

 What's fascinating is that children don't always let us know that they are feeling too hot.
 Younger children, particularly, may not be able to tell you the reason for their discomfort.
 Rather, they demonstrate it in their actions.
-They become restless at bedtime, wake up earlier than usual, or seem less settled during the night.
-They become restless at bedtime, wake up earlier than normal, or appear to be less settled throughout the night.
+They become restless at bedtime, wake up earlier than usual, or seem less settled during the night and is one of the main reasons why kids sweat while sleeping.

 That is the reason why it's especially vital during warmer seasons to create a comfortable sleep environment.
-Although room temperature is important, it's just a piece of the puzzle.
-From bedtime to morning, the bedding, air circulation, hydration and sleepwear all play a part in keeping children comfortable.
+Although with room temperature factors from bedtime to morning, the bedding, air circulation, hydration and what children wear to sleep.

 Understanding these small changes is often the first step toward making summer nights easier for everyone in the house.